 Step 1: Apply

-Use this form to APPLY if it is the first time your organization has requested naloxone OR if your organization’s agreement with VDH has expired.
+Use this form to APPLY if it is the first time your organization is requesting naloxone, if your organization’s agreement with VDH has expired, OR if you have an active agreement with VDH and have not yet registered your organization in the Pharmacy Partner Hub.
 Once all signatures are obtained and the agreement is executed, the organization is responsible for ensuring the agreement is updated before expiration date.

 To renew an existing agreement, please contact opioidreversal@vdh.virginia.gov.